Barrie Ward (born January 30, 1949) is a Canadian broadcaster, journalist. writer

 Ward served three terms as the mayor of his small residential community, and

 organizations.
-In a few occasional breaks from the media over the past four
+In a few occasional breaks from the media over almost five

-decades, he has continued his work as a vocational counsellor and developed his
+decades, he has continued his work as a vocational counsellor and he also developed some 'well used' skills as a wildlife artist and his work is familiar to people in many communities in Western Canada; his

 John of Jerusalem.

-A bit more personal information on Ward is to be found here
+A bit more current information on Ward may be found here